-Chelsea Physic Garden in west London is one of the world’s oldest botanic gardens.
+Chelsea Physic Garden in West London is one of the world’s oldest botanic gardens, and this post focuses on the biggest highlights for families.
 It was established way back in 1673 as the Apothecaries’ Garden and by the 18th century, it had become the world’s most generously stocked botanic garden.
-These days Chelsea Physic Garden remains a very unique place and one of the world’s most famous botanical attractions.
+These days Chelsea Physic Garden remains a unique place and one of the world’s most famous botanical attractions.

 The word ‘physic’ is used in the title to refer to the practice of growing medicinal plants to aid healing, an emphasis still in place today.
 Chelsea Physic Garden holds around 5,000 plant species, including many rare and endangered species.
 The unique microclimate of the garden allows species that would not normally flourish in Britain to be grown here, including plants normally found in the Mediterranean region.